6 Unhealthy Items You Should Know About

 1. Bath sponges

-The worst thing is that lots of people reuse them without disinfecting them, nor are they aware that this could lead to skin infections and other problems.
+The worst thing is that lots of people reuse them without disinfecting them.
+They aren’t aware that this could lead to skin infections and other problems.

-The best thing you can do is buy loofahs or vegetable sponges which, thanks to their enzyme content, inhibit the growth of microbes.
+The best thing you can do is buy loofahs or vegetable sponges.
+These, thanks to their enzyme content, inhibit the growth of microbes.

-It’s also a good idea to replace them on a regular basis and rinse them with antibacterial ingredients from time to time, such as white vinegar.
+It’s also a good idea to replace them on a regular basis.
+In addition to this you can rinse them with antibacterial ingredients from time to time, such as white vinegar.

 Also read: Use vinegar to clean your house